Health

 Radon is a naturally occurring radioactive gas that is formed when radioactive metals break down in rocks, soil, and groundwater.
 You cannot see, smell, or taste radon.

 The U.S. Environmental Protection Agency recommends radon be mitigated if the level is 4 picocuries per liter (pCi/L) or more.
-The only way to to know if your home has harmful levels of radon is to test for it.
+The only way to know if your home has harmful levels of radon is to test for it.
 If your home tests above the EPA action level, you are at an elevated risk of developing lung cancer from radon.

 Health Effects of Radon